What is the main source of law authorising this entity form?

 How are the members of the executive body appointed, dismissed and replaced?

-The Board of Directors is initially appointed in the deed of incorporation and thereafter by the Shareholders´ Meeting.
+The Board of Directors are initially appointed in the deed of incorporation and thereafter by the Shareholders’ Meeting.

-Dismissal and replacement of members of the Board of Directors is also decided by the Shareholders´ Meeting.
+Dismissal and replacement of members of the Board of Directors is also decided by the shareholders at the Shareholders’ Meeting.

 Any changes in the appointments of the Board of Directors must be registered with the Public Registry.

 If there is an Executive Commission, its members are appointed by the Board of Directors.
-The Board of Directors has to supervise the acts of the Executive Commission; and their appointment, dismissal and replacement has to be determined in the articles of incorporation and bylaws.
+The Board of Directors has to supervise the acts of the Executive Commission, and their appointment, dismissal and replacement have to be set forth in the articles of incorporation and bylaws.

 Is it possible to appoint corporate directors or must all directors be natural persons?